Martin St. Louis: Tampa Bay Lightning (2000–2014)

-St. Louis exceeded his previous season in 2003–04, capturing the Art Ross Trophy as the NHL's leading scorer with 94 points.
-He finished fourth overall with 38 goals and his plus-minus of +38 led the league.
+St. Louis exceeded his previous season in 2003–04, capturing the Art Ross Trophy as the NHL's leading scorer with 94 points (38 goals, 56 assists).
+His plus-minus of +38 led the league.
 He scored his 100th career goal on February 17, 2004, against the Philadelphia Flyers.
 He led the 2004 playoffs with 15 assists and finished with 24 playoff points in 23 games.
-He led the Lightning to the Stanley Cup Finals against Calgary, against whom he scored the overtime winning goal in game six to force a deciding seventh game of the series.
+He led the Lightning to the Stanley Cup Finals against St. Louis' former team, the Calgary Flames, against whom he scored the overtime winning goal on Miikka Kiprusoff in game six to force a deciding seventh game of the series.
 The Lightning won the game 2–1 to secure the franchise's first Stanley Cup.
-St. Louis won several post-season awards: He was named a first team All-Star and voted recipient of the Lester B. Pearson Award as the NHL's most valuable player as selected by the players.
+St. Louis won several postseason awards: He was named a first team All-Star and voted recipient of the Lester B. Pearson Award as the NHL's most valuable player as selected by the players.
 He also won the Hart Memorial Trophy as the NHL's most valuable player.
 St. Louis was only the eighth player in NHL history to win the Art Ross and Hart Trophies and the Stanley Cup in the same season, and the first to do so since Wayne Gretzky in 1986–87.

 While the 2004–05 NHL season was ultimately cancelled by a labour dispute, St. Louis spent it playing in Europe.
 He signed a contract with HC Lausanne of Switzerland's National League A. He scored 25 points in 23 games.
 When the NHL resumed in 2005–06, St. Louis signed a six-year contract extension with the Lightning worth US$31.5 million.
 He finished with his third 30-goal season, but scored only 61 points on the campaign.